 SAT/ACT Test Scores and GPA You Need to get into Dartmouth

-(The following data is representative of the Class of 2024, as testing data for the class of 2025 was not made available due to Dartmouth’s testing optional policy.)
+(The following data is representative of the Class of 2024, as testing data for the class of 2025 and 2026 was not made available due to Dartmouth’s testing optional policy.)

 To have a chance at being admitted to Dartmouth, students will need to achieve mostly A’s in high school while taking the most difficult coursework available to them.

-Furthermore, most admitted transfer students have a 3.7 GPA or above.
-So, it is safe to assume that students will need to target a GPA close to 4.0 to be considered a competitive applicant.
+Furthermore, there are some Dartmouth GPA requirements that applicants should be aware of.
+All though there are exceptions to the averages, most admitted transfer students have a 3.7 GPA or above.
+So, it is safe to assume that students will need to target a GPA close to 4.0 to be considered competitive applicants.

 What SAT and ACT Test Scores are Required To Get Into Dartmouth?